ArthurKakande/DataFestAfrica2023/README.md

 ## Issues and Feedback

 If you encounter any issues or have suggestions for improving the conference materials, please don't hesitate to open an issue on this repository.
 We value your feedback and are committed to addressing any concerns to ensure the best experience for all participants.

-## License

-The contents of this repository are provided under the [MIT License](LICENSE).
-Please review the license file for more details on the permissions and limitations it grants.

 ## Contact